-Technology Transfer and Outreach: This program is similar to the TOSC program in that it assists in technology transfer by providing information and technical assistance to Native communities in a format that is more easily understood.
+Technology Transfer and Outreach: This program is similar to the TOSC program in that it assists in technology transfer by providing information and technical assistance to Native communities in an easily understood format.

-Keywords: Native American, minority colleges, seminar, newsletter, training.
+Keywords: Native American, minority colleges, seminar, training.

-Development of a "State of the Science and Technology" Report on Site Characterization Technologies
+Development of a "State-of-the-Science and Technology" Report on Site Characterization Technologies